sabarirko/Devops-Project-1/README.md

-# 🚀 DevOps Lifecycle Automation – Abode Software
+# 🚀 DevOps Lifecycle Automation – Adobe Software

 ## 📌 Project Overview
 This project simulates working as a **Sr. DevOps Engineer at Adobe Software**, where the task was to implement a complete **DevOps lifecycle** for their product [hshar/website](https://github.com/hshar/website).